-- 1. There is currently little to no content in medical education on FGM/C and trauma informed care for survivors. - 2.
-There is a lack of strong advocacy from Canadian physicians against FGM/C and bringing awareness to the issue. - 3.
-There is huge gap in research into the prevalence of FGM/C in Canada and no official funding incentives exist to encourage it. - 4.
-There is a paucity of sexual health resources for FGM/C survivors in Canada.
+- 1. There is currently little to no content in medical education on FGM/C and trauma informed care for survivors. - There is a lack of strong advocacy from Canadian physicians on behalf of those affected by FGM/C and lack of awareness of this issue among healthcare professionals.